ROLE OF THE TRUSTEE

 The role of the trustee is to contribute to the Board as it carries out its mandate in order to achieve its mission and goals.
 The Board believes that its ability to fulfill its obligations is enhanced when leadership and guidance are forthcoming from within its membership.

 The Board is a corporation.
 The decisions of the Board in a properly constituted meeting are those of the corporation.
 A trustee who is given corporate authority to act on behalf of the Board may carry out duties individually but only as an agent of the Board.
 In such cases, the actions of the trustee are those of the Board, which is then responsible for them.
-A trustee acting individually has only the authority and status of any other citizen of the Division.
+A trustee acting individually has only the authority of any other citizen of the Division.

 As a result of elections, the Board may experience changes in membership.
 To ensure continuity and facilitate smooth transition from one Board to the next following an election, trustees must be adequately briefed concerning existing Board policy and practice, statutory requirements, initiatives and long-range plans.